MCTeamPotato/NarutoLoading/README.md

 Play video and audio during loading overlays and screens and replace the vanilla panorama and dirt background.
 Also stop rendering all the gui elements after your mouse remains idle for a while.
 ### How to use it?
 1. Download `FFmpeg`: https://github.com/BtbN/FFmpeg-Builds/releases
 2. After installing it, tweak the `ffmpegExePath` and `ffprobeExePath` in `config/narutoloading.json` to their actual file paths on your system.
-Or you can simply install it into your Minecraft instance directory (file directory structure requirement: .minecraft/ffmpeg/bin/ffmpeg.exe, or .minecraft/versions/YOUR_GAME_VERSION/ffmpeg/bin/ffmpeg.exe), and NarutoLoading will auto-detect it regardless of the config options.
 3. Put the video and audio that you want to play into config directory, and then tweak the `videoFileName` and `audioFileName` in `narutoloading.json` to their file names.
 4. Launch your game and enjoy it!
+### FFmpeg Auto Detection
+- You can simply install FFmpeg into your Minecraft instance directory (file directory structure requirement: .minecraft/ffmpeg/bin/ffmpeg.exe, or .minecraft/versions/YOUR_GAME_VERSION/ffmpeg/bin/ffmpeg.exe), and NarutoLoading will auto-detect it regardless of the config options.
+- The `ffmpeg` directory can also be named as `ffmpeg-win` / `ffmpeg-linux` / `ffmpeg-mac` and we will select the corresponding one for the current OS on runtime.
+- If you want to redistribute this mod in your modpack, you do need to consider including these three FFmpeg files in your modpack.
+It's up to you, though, as these files are not light and make your zip big.
+-
 ### Notes
 - If you leave the `audioFileName` config property empty, we will try to use the video's sound.
 - You can press `F12` to reload the video and audio during your game.
 By default, the reloadKey is set to F12.
 To change it to another key like R, set the value to 82.
 (See the `keys.txt` in this repo for complete reference of key mappings)